cwi-dis/cwipc/readme.md

 ![build](https://github.com/cwi-dis/cwipc/actions/workflows/build.yml/badge.svg)

+## Overview

 In order to facilitate working with point clouds as opaque objects - similar to how most software works with images, or audio samples -  our group has developed an open source suite of libraries and tools that we call `cwipc` (abbreviation of CWI Point Clouds).
 The implementation builds on the PCL pointcloud library and various vendor-specific capturing libraries, but this is transparent to software using the `cwipc` suite (but it can access these representations if it needs to).

 The idea behind a `cwipc` object is that it represents a point cloud (a collection of points with x/y/z coordinates, r/g/b values and possibly information on which camera angle the point was captured from, plus additional global information such as timestamp captured and voxel size, and optionally original RGB and D images or skeleton data).
 A cwipc object can be passed around without knowing what is inside it, and this can be done across implementation language boundaries while minimizing unnecessary memory copies.
 The library makes it possible to create end-to-end pipelines in order to capture, send, receive, and render dynamic point clouds.
 It is suitable for real-time applications and because point clouds can become very large special care is given to memory management and minimizing the amount of copying needed.

 The core of the suite is `cwipc_util`, which handles the `cwipc` object implementation, its memory management and the multiple language bindings (C, C++, Python and C#).
 It also contains utility functions to read and write a `cwipc` object from a .ply file, apply different filters and transformations to the `cwipc` objects.
 In addition, it contains a set of tools (`cwipc_calibrate`) to align point clouds obtained from multiple cameras, a customized viewer (`cwipc_view`) to playback dynamic point clouds and a grabber tool (`cwipc_grab`) that allows you to grab point cloud frames from multiple devices or  from offline prerecorded files (which is what we used for creating the dataset).

 The suite also contains modules `cwipc_kinect` and `cwipc_realsense2` that which capture point clouds from one or multiple cameras (Kinects and Realsense), and a module `cwipc_codec` that has the functionality to compress and decompress point clouds to make them suitable for real-time transmission.

+## Use cases

+The use cases for `cwipc` that we foresee and try to support:

+- Creating C or C++ programs that capture point cloud streams, compress them, and transmit them over the net.
+On Linux, Windows, MacOS or Android.
+- Create Python programs with the same functionality.
+- Create Python programs or Jupyter notebooks to do analysis of point clouds or point cloud streams, for example using `numpy` or `pyopen3d`.
+- Create Unity applications that can capture, compress, transmit, decompress and render live point cloud streams.
+- Allow some of the above functionality to be used without any programming at all, through command line programs.

 ## More information